• Skip to primary navigation

 Your chances of conceiving a baby after chemotherapy depend on two things: your age at the time of the treatment and the type of chemotherapy you undergo.

-Age: Age matters regardless of whether you have chemotherapy or not.
+Age matters regardless of whether you have chemotherapy or not.
 You may have read that the age of a woman’s eggs can alter the outcome of IVF success.
 This is because the younger the eggs are, the less likely they are to be corrupted by environmental factors and the aging process.
 Additionally, younger ovaries work better than older ones.
 Women who have their chemotherapy prior to age 30 have an easier time getting pregnant than those whose treatments occur later on.

 Be Clear About Your Concerns Regarding Fertility and Pregnancy

-It is imperative that you are clear with your doctor about your concerns regarding your cancer treatment and fertility.
+It is imperative that you are clear with your provider about your concerns regarding your cancer treatment and fertility.
 If you are younger than 30 years of age and are unsure as to whether or not you want to get pregnant in the future, you may want to consider your options now so you have the opportunity of becoming pregnant via assisted reproductive technology in the future.

 Depending on the type of chemotherapy and the doses you will require, you may want to think about your options in terms of egg or embryo preservation.
 Schedule a consultation with a fertility specialist in your area to learn more.